 Discover a part of The Netherlands lake district

 The Vinkeveense Plassen, or lakes of Vinkeveen, can be found near Abcoude.
 These Dutch lakes are part of an area that stretches out over three provinces: The Netherlands lake district.
-Not only can you rent boats and canoes and go swimming in these lakes, but you can also find one of the best diving locations in The Netherlands at the Vinkeveense Plassen.
-So, if you’re looking to explore a beautiful part of The Netherlands, then you must explore the things to do in Vinkeveen and its incredible lakes.
+You can rent boats and canoes and go swimming in these lakes, but you can also find one of the best diving locations in The Netherlands at the Vinkeveense Plassen.
+So, if you’re looking to explore a beautiful part of The Netherlands, you must explore the things to do in Vinkeveen and its incredible lakes.

 Get to know the village of Loenersloot